linustux/BuildingMonoGameForLinux/README.md

 (By Linux I am of course referring to [GNU/Linux](https://www.gnu.org/gnu/linux-and-gnu.en.html))

 Releasing your game for Linux is super hard, right?
-Well, if you have a standard MonoGame setup and happen to be using Desktop OpenGL for rendering your graphics, you're in luck!
+Well, if you have a standard MonoGame setup and happen to be using Desktop OpenGL for rendering your graphics, you're in luck.

 Assuming you already have your development environment [setup for targeting Desktop OpenGL](https://docs.monogame.net/articles/getting_started/0_getting_started.html), all it takes are three super easy steps: